alexbarbosa1989/rag-instructlab-langflow/README.md

 │ ...
 ~~~

-Therefore, here is where RAG can be used for this purpsose.
+Therefore, here is where RAG can be used for this purpose.

 ## Build RAG in LangFlow